-In addition, our Compensation Committee approved on December 11, 2018, an incentive cash bonus to Mr. Herlihy of \$166,320 subject to deferral of approximately 33% of such cash bonus until December 31, 2019, and an award of 10,601 OP LTIP Units under our 2017 Plan.
-The deferred portion of Mr. Herlihy's cash bonus is subject to forfeiture prior to December
+In addition, our Compensation Committee approved on December 13, 2019, an incentive cash bonus to Mr. Herlihy of \$198,634 subject to deferral of approximately 14% of such cash bonus until December 31, 2020, and an award of 12,763 OP

-31, 2019.
-Of the OP LTIP Units awarded to Mr. Herlihy in December 2018, 5,301 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2019 and the remaining 5,300 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2020.
+LTIP Units under our 2017 Plan.
+The deferred portion of Mr. Herlihy's cash bonus is subject to forfeiture prior to December 31, 2020.
+Of the OP LTIP Units awarded to Mr. Herlihy in December 2019, 6,382 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 13, 2020 and the remaining 6,381 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 13, 2021.

-The Compensation Committee also approved on December 11, 2018, an incentive cash bonus to Mr. Smernoff of \$133,600 subject to deferral of approximately 33% of such cash bonus until December 31, 2019, and an award of 6,782 OP LTIP Units under our 2017 Plan.
-The deferred portion of Mr. Smernoff's cash bonus is subject to forfeiture prior to December 31, 2019.
-Of the OP LTIP Units awarded to Mr. Smernoff in December 2018, 3,391 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2019 and the remaining 3,391 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2020
+The Compensation Committee also approved on December 13, 2019, an incentive cash bonus to Mr. Smernoff of \$148,727 subject to deferral of approximately 19% of such cash bonus until December 31, 2020, and an award of 7,373 OP LTIP Units under our 2017 Plan.
+The deferred portion of Mr. Smernoff's cash bonus is subject to forfeiture prior to December 31, 2020.
+Of the OP LTIP Units awarded to Mr. Smernoff in December 2019, 3,687 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 13, 2020 and the remaining 3,686 OP LTIP Units are subject to forfeiture restrictions that will lapse on December 13, 2021

-In determining whether the pro rata amount of each Compensated Executive Officer's bonus for 2018 was reasonable and appropriate for reimbursement by our Company and whether to approve their OP LTIP unit award, our Compensation Committee considered primarily each Compensated Executive Officer's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that each of the Compensated Executive Officers receives for service as an executive officer of Ellington Residential Mortgage REIT, and the percentage of their working time and efforts spent on matters related solely to our Company.
-Our Compensation Committee also considered the total compensation that each Compensated Executive Officer will earn for 2019 (including compensation received for service as an executive officer of Ellington Residential Mortgage REIT) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
-Taking all of these factors into account, our Compensation Committee determined that a \$166,320 cash bonus and an award of 10,601 OP LTIP Units would be reasonable and appropriate for Mr. Smernoff.
+In determining whether the pro rata amount of each Compensated Executive Officer's bonus for 2019 was reasonable and appropriate for reimbursement by our Company and whether to approve their OP LTIP Unit award, our Compensation Committee considered primarily each Compensated Executive Officer's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President, and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that each of the Compensated Executive Officers receives for service as an executive officer of EARN, and the percentage of their working time and efforts spent on matters related solely to our Company.
+Our Compensation Committee also considered the total compensation that each Compensated Executive Officer will earn for 2020 (including compensation received for service as an executive officer of EARN) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
+Taking all of these factors into account, our Compensation Committee determined that a \$198,364 cash bonus and an award of 12,763 OP LTIP Units would be reasonable and appropriate for Mr. Herlihy and that a \$148,727 cash bonus and an award of 7,373 OP LTIP Units would be reasonable and appropriate for Mr. Smernoff.

 Mr. Herlihy and Mr. Smernoff are entitled to receive dividends and distributions that become payable on all of their OP LTIP Units, whether they are vested or not.
 Cash dividends are paid on the OP LTIP Units at the same rate as is paid to all stockholders.
-In 2018, dividends paid with respect to Mr. Smernoff's OP LTIP Units, were \$1.64 per OP LTIP Unit.
-Mr. Herlihy's OP LTIP Units were granted after the record date for the December 2018 dividend, so he did not receive any dividends in 2018 with respect to the OP LTIP Units he was granted.
+In 2019, dividends paid with respect to the Compensated Executive Officers' OP LTIP Units, were \$1.67 per OP LTIP Unit.

-For 2019, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of the Compensated Executive Officer's bonuses to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve an OP LTIP unit award for them.
+For 2020, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of each Compensated Executive Officer's bonuses to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve an OP LTIP Unit award for them.